Technical-Debt-Large-Scale/my_validation/my_hypothesis_tests.md

 ### T3: HC - issues with architectural impact require more time for resolution
 To test the hypothesis that issues with architectural impact require more time for resolution:

-**Null hypothesis (H0C)**: The time to resolution for issues with architectural impact is not significantly different from the time to resolution for issues with less architectural impact.
+**Null hypothesis (H0C)**: The time to resolution for issues with architectural impact is not significantly different from the time to resolution for issues without architectural impact.

-**Alternative hypothesis (H1C)**: The time to resolution for issues with architectural impact is significantly greater than the time to resolution for issues with less architectural impact.
+**Alternative hypothesis (H1C)**: The time to resolution for issues with architectural impact is significantly greater than the time to resolution for issues without architectural impact.

-**Alternative hypothesis (H2C)**: The time to resolution for issues with architectural impact is significantly lower than the time to resolution for issues with less architectural impact.
+**Alternative hypothesis (H2C)**: The time to resolution for issues with architectural impact is significantly lower than the time to resolution for issues without architectural impact.

 **Statistical test**: Mann-Whitney U test